|Description:||Guided and partially outfitted sea kayak trip–ten days kayaking, nine nights camping, half-day group skills workshop|

 Your trip begins with an afternoon of individual and group sea kayak safety coaching from our base on Lake Superior near Wawa, Ontario.
 Later we’ll enjoy a trip orientation following a home-cooked meal in the front room of Rock Island Lodge.
 Trip fee includes tent site on our beach or alternatively in the lodge at a trip guest discounted rate.

-Following breakfast the next morning we shuttle to Hattie Cove in Pukaskwa National Park and following a brief orientation, begin our trip southwards about 90 km to Pukaskwa Depot at the remote south end of the Park.
+Following breakfast the next morning we shuttle to Hattie Cove in Pukaskwa National Park and following a brief orientation, begin our trip south and east back to our Rock Island base at the mouth of the Michipicoten River.
 The trip consists of a pleasant mixture of rugged, steep headlands and sheltered, Caribbean-like beaches.

 Along the way we'll visit ancient Pukaskwa Pit "villages," where it is thought that aboriginal peoples once held vision quests on cobblestone beaches.
-Dozens of rivers and streams feed into the Pukaskwa coast, including the Cascade River, which meets Lake Superior in a spectacular waterfall.
+Dozens of rivers and streams feed into the Pukaskwa coast, including the Cascade River, which meets Lake Superior in a spectacular waterfall and 100 ft Denison falls part of the newly created Superior Highlands Conservation Reserve and the Nimoosh Park.

 We’ll encounter a number of short exposed headlands but no significant crossings.
 It is a trip for paddlers who are physically fit with previous paddling and wilderness camping experience.
 Daily paddling distances range from 10 to 26 kilometres (average 19 km) with a day included to accommodate rough weather or a more relaxed or exploratory group pace.